NexPlayer/Android-SDK/advanced.md

 ### NexPlayer.IListener Interface Reference

-The application must implement this interface in order to receive events from NexPlayer™.
+The application must implement this interface in order to receive events from NexPlayer.

 > **CAUTION:** These callbacks may occur in any thread, not necessarily the main application thread.
 In some cases, it may not be safe to call UI-related functions from with in IListener callbacks.
 The safest way to update the UI is to use `android.os.Handler` to post an event back to the main application thread.

-NexPlayer™ will call the methods provided in this interface automatically during playback to notify the application when various events have occurred.
+NexPlayer will call the methods provided in this interface automatically during playback to notify the application when various events have occurred.

-In most cases, the handling of these events is optional; NexPlayer™ will continue playback normally without the application doing anything special.
+In most cases, the handling of these events is optional; NexPlayer will continue playback normally without the application doing anything special.
 There are a few exceptions to this which are listed below.

 There are two categories of notifications.
-First of all, for any asynchronous command issued to NexPlayer™ (via the appropriate method call), a callback will occur when that command has completed to notify the application of the success or failure of the operation.
+First of all, for any asynchronous command issued to NexPlayer (via the appropriate method call), a callback will occur when that command has completed to notify the application of the success or failure of the operation.

-The other category of notifications are notifications that occur during playback to notify the application of changes in the state of NexPlayer™.
-For example, if NexPlayer™ begins buffering data during streaming playback, an event occurs to allow the application to display an appropriate message, if necessary.
+The other category of notifications are notifications that occur during playback to notify the application of changes in the state of NexPlayer.
+For example, if NexPlayer begins buffering data during streaming playback, an event occurs to allow the application to display an appropriate message, if necessary.

 For asynchronous commands, the application will generally want to take action in the following cases (some applications may need to handle these differently depending on their requirements; these are correct for most cases):